ooddle

 Building a Daily Practice So Nights Get Easier

 Night-time panic is almost always a downstream symptom of unprocessed daytime stress.
 The protocol above handles the acute moment, but the real work happens during the day.
+The body that wakes you at 3 AM is the same body that was holding its breath during the 4 PM meeting.
+You cannot fix the night without addressing the day.

 A Wind-Down Hour

 One hour before bed, dim the lights.
 Close laptops.
 Stop checking email.
 Let your nervous system understand that the day is over.
 This single change drops nighttime panic frequency for many people in our community.
+The brain needs an unmistakable signal that the day has ended, and bright screens do not deliver that signal.

 A Daily Stress Discharge

 Twenty minutes of walking, ten minutes of slow breathing, or a short journaling session in the evening lets your system release tension before sleep instead of in the middle of the night.
+Pick one.
+Do it daily.
+The choice matters less than the consistency.

 How ooddle Helps

 The Mind and Recovery pillars in ooddle are built around exactly this pattern.
 We send a guided wind-down sequence based on how your day looked, including a short breathing protocol if your stress signals were high.
 If you wake up at night, the calming protocol above is one tap away on your home screen, with audio guidance that does not require you to read a screen.
+The Core plan at $12 a month gives you the full protocol library plus daily personalization, and Pass at $39 adds direct check-ins when patterns shift.

 Ready to try something different?